Nunie123/upstate_tech_cal_service/deploy_notes_initial.md

+These steps are intended to be run the first time a development or production copy of this application is setup.

 1. Open a Command Prompt / Terminal / Shell, either:
    1. On your local computer / localhost
    1. Or, if you develop on a remote server then SSH into the remote machine.